istio/istio.io/_docs/concepts/policy-and-control/mixer.md

 These mechanisms are applied based on a set of [attributes](./attributes.html) that are materialized for every request into Mixer.
 Within Istio, Envoy depends heavily on Mixer.
 Services running within the mesh can also use Mixer to report telemetry or manage quotas.
-(Note: as of Istio {{ site.data.istio.version }}, only Envoy can call Mixer.)
+(Note: as of Istio {{ site.data.istio.version }}, Mixer's API is meant solely for proxy (example: Envoy) use.)

 ## Adapters